PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/pedestrian_attribute_recognition_en.md

 1.**Pipeline Integration**

-The image multi-label classification module can be integrated into the [General Image Multi-label Classification Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification_en.md) of PaddleX.
-Simply replace the model path to update the image multi-label classification module of the relevant pipeline.
+The pedestrian attribute recognition module can be integrated into the [General Image Multi-label Classification Pipeline](../../../pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification_en.md) of PaddleX.
+Simply replace the model path to update the pedestrian attribute recognition module of the relevant pipeline.
 In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy your model.

 2.**Module Integration**

-The weights you produce can be directly integrated into the image multi-label classification module.
+The weights you produce can be directly integrated into the pedestrian attribute recognition module.
 Refer to the Python example code in [Quick Integration](#三快速集成) and simply replace the model with the path to your trained model.